Lohith848/hate-speech-moderation/README.md

 }
 ```

-## 📄 License

-🔧 *Add a LICENSE file (MIT is a common default for practicum/academic
-projects) and reference it here.*

-## 🙏 Acknowledgments
+## Credits

-Built as part of an Innovation Practicum project.
-Dataset credit to
-Davidson et al. (2017) and the OLID/OffensEval team (Zampieri et al.,
+Dataset credit to Davidson et al. (2017) and the OLID/OffensEval team (Zampieri et al., 2019).

-2019).
+## Author

+As always Lohith G